cmu-sei/Gameboard/Readme.md

 # Gameboard

 Developed by Carnegie Mellon University's Software Engineering Institute (SEI), **Gameboard** is a flexible web platform that provides game design capabilities and a competition-ready user interface.
-The Gameboard API works in conjunction with the [Gameboard web client](https://github.com/cmu-sei/gameboard-ui) web client to deliver a full competition environment.
+The Gameboard API works in conjunction with the [Gameboard web client](https://github.com/cmu-sei/gameboard-ui) to deliver a full competition environment.

 ## Dependencies